paramraghavan/sparksql-awsglue/broadcast_variables/README.md

 - Spark broadcasts the common data (reusable) needed by tasks within each stage, one instance broadcast variable/table is available on the executor node.

+# Scenario
+I have a big table which is 10 gb's and smaller table about 11/12 mb's.
+Do i need to set my spark.sql.autoBroadcastJoinThreshold = 12 mb in order for sending the whole table / Dataset to all worker nodes?.
+Note default value for spark.sql.autoBroadcastJoinThreshold is **10 mb**.

+First of all spark.sql.autoBroadcastJoinThreshold and broadcast hint are separate mechanisms.
+Even if autoBroadcastJoinThreshold is disabled setting broadcast hint will take precedence.
+With default settings:

+print(spark.conf.get("spark.sql.autoBroadcastJoinThreshold")) --> 10485760